 New chemotherapy.
-Researchers are evaluating the use of vincristine, cyclophosphamide, and topotecan in addition to standard chemotherapy for patients with newly diagnosed, localized EFT.
+Researchers are evaluating the use of cyclophosphamide, topotecan, and vincristine in addition to standard chemotherapy for patients with newly diagnosed, localized Ewing sarcoma.

 Insulin-like growth factor receptor-1 (IGF-1R) antibodies.
 The IGFR is an important growth protein for sarcomas.
-Inhibiting its activity may be an important new way to improve sarcoma treatment.
-This new class of treatment is being studied in people with recurrent EFT alone or in combination with other drugs, such as temsirolimus (Torisel).
+Blocking its activity may be an important new way to improve sarcoma treatment.
+This new type of treatment is being studied either by itself or in combination with chemotherapy for people with recurrent Ewing sarcoma.

 Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current EFT treatments, in order to improve patients’ comfort and quality of life.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current Ewing sarcoma treatments in order to improve patients’ comfort and quality of life.